StellarSand/privacy-settings/Privacy Settings/Google-Chrome-Mobile.md

 - Lock Incognito tabs when you leave Chrome: On
 - Safe Browsing (Does not apply to Ungoogled Chromium) >
   - Standard Protection
-  - Standard Protection > Help improve security on the web: Off
+  - Standard Protection > Help improve security on the web for everyone: Off
 - Always use secure connections: On
 - Use secure DNS >
   - On